Remittance man: Popular representations in media

-William Henry Pope Jarvis (1876–1944), described in The Oxford Companion to Canadian Literature as a journalist born in Prince Edward Island, wrote the epistolary novel The Letters of a Remittance Man to his Mother (1908, John Murray).
+William Henry Pope Jarvis (1876–1944), who was described in The Oxford Companion to Canadian Literature as a journalist born in Prince Edward Island, wrote the epistolary novel The Letters of a Remittance Man to his Mother (1908, John Murray).

 The Remittance Woman was a 1923 silent film, featuring Ethel Clayton and directed by Wesley Ruggles.
 The following year a book of the same title appeared, by American pulp author Achmed Abdullah.

-In Brideshead Revisited, Sebastian Flyte is thus referred to by the British Consul to Charles Ryder on the latter's visit to Morocco during his unsuccessful attempt at bringing his alcoholic friend home to see his dying mother.
+In Brideshead Revisited, Sebastian Flyte is thus referred to by the British Consul to Charles Ryder on the latter's visit to Morocco:

 This is no place for a remittance man.
 The French [i.e. the colonial authorities] don't understand him at all.
 They think everyone who's not engaged in trade is a spy.
 It's not as though he lived like a Milord.

-Australian poet Judith Wright (1915–2000) included "Remittance Man" in her first collection, The Moving Image (1946).
+The Australian poet Judith Wright (1915–2000) included "Remittance Man" in her first collection, The Moving Image (1946).
 It begins: